Category: Capitol Building

 You are looking at the Rio Grande Gorge and Bridge.
 This is the second highest cantilever bridge in the U.S. Towering at 650 feet above the river, the bridge makes quite an impression.
 You can park at the rest stop and walk out on the bridge and look down into a canyon that would be deeper than the Grand Canyon if it wasn’t filled with so much silt.

 One of the popular things to do in Taos is go to the pueblo.
-We went, but when we found out it’s $16 a piece to go walk around it…we passed.
+We went, but when we found out it’s $16 a piece to go walk around it…we passed on going in.
 I’m sure the pueblo is nice, but I’m not going to pay that much to just go walk around it and then have to pay more on top of that for the tour.
-Maybe if we hadn’t already been to so many other fabulous pueblos…maybe.
-We saw the teepee above on our way out of town while driving on The Low Road back to our home on wheels.
+Maybe if we hadn’t already been to so many other fabulous pueblos…maybe?
+We saw the teepee in the photo above on our way out of town while driving on The Low Road back to our home on wheels.
 I couldn’t pass up the chance to get a photo of it.

 That’s all folks!
 That’s our time in the Santa Fe area!
 We will definitely be back to this area at some point!